RobisonTorres/Personal_Finance/README.md

 5. Graphic Categories - Dynamic graphical representation of different categories.
 6. Graphic Annual - Dashboard of all relevant information for the entire year.

 * Note: I prefer using only the Balance and Graphic Annual plans for easier navigation.
 The other ones are kept hidden and serve as reference.
-For that reason I will explain how the "Balance & Tracking" works.
+For that reason I will only explain how the "Balance & Tracking" works.

 ## Usage